 You can set up an automatic reply to new messages but remember texting is a communication method based on speed.
 Make sure you have internal systems set up to respond to inquiries rapidly and take full advantage of customer interest.

 These show up in Google search under your Google My Business listing and are similar in format to social media posts.

 - Advertise current specials or sales

 - Promote events or other special occasions at your location

-- Spread awareness of your latest blog post, encourage people to sign up to your newsletter or anything else you would like to boost.
+- Spread awareness of your latest blog post, encourage people to sign up for your newsletter or do anything else you would like to boost.

 Images are essential.
 You can also add a call to action or link to your website.
 Just like social media posts, the key here is to generate authentic, engaging content which showcases your company’s products or services.
 Posts only last for one week, so make sure you have a schedule to ensure fresh content every week for maximum benefit.

 As with anything connected to Google, posts can help bolster your organic search engine rankings and generate relevant backlinks which both work to improve your overall search engine rankings.